Documents Required for GST Registration for E-Commerce Businesses

 1. Aadhaar Card of The Authorized Signatory

-The photo ID proof to be submitted by the applicant is Aadhaar card of the authorized signatory, who has applied for the GST number, as the person will be responsible to manage the taxes of the business.
+The photo ID proof to be submitted by the applicant is Aadhaar card of the authorized signatory, who has applied for the GST number, as the person will be responsible for managing the taxes of the business.
+In cases involving gst registration for nri applicants, additional identity and authorization documents may be required as per GST regulations.

 1. Picture of the Authorized Signatory